Determining a Points Configuration from a Subset of the Pairwise Distances

-A graph $G = (V,\mathcal{P})$ is said to be \emph{ globally rigid} in $\R$ if, for any \emph{injective} map $f \colon V \rightarrow \R$, the distance between $(f(i),f(j))$ for ${i,j} \in \mathcal{P}$ determines uniquely the distances of all ${ V \choose 2}$ pairs.
-A characterization of globally rigid graphs in $\R$ in the injective setting was obtained by~\cite{GARAMVOLGYI2022112687} (Theorem 2.4).
-They established that certain edge colorings of the graph serve as witnesses for the graph being \emph{not} globally rigid in $\R$.
-Furthermore, they showed that recognizing whether a graph is globally rigid in $\R$ is an NP-complete problem.
+The key distinction is the order of quantifiers.
+Global rigidity asks for a fixed graph \(G\) whose edge lengths determine the full distance matrix for every injective embedding.
+Reconstructability is a property of \(G\) together with a particular embedding: the same graph may reconstruct all distances for one embedding and fail to do so for another.

-To conclude the preceding discussion, we emphasize that although there exists a significant amount of research on globally rigid graphs, it focuses to the generic setting, where the embedding function $f$ satisfies a strong condition of being generic.
-In contrast, the results presented in this paper apply under a much weaker assumption, namely that $f$ is injective.
+This is the main difference from the standard generic notion of global rigidity, where the embedding is assumed to be generic.
+A characterization of globally rigid graphs in $\R$ in the injective setting was obtained by~\cite[Theorem~2.4]{GARAMVOLGYI2022112687}.
+They established that certain edge colorings of the graph imply that the graph is \emph{not} globally rigid in $\R$, and showed that recognizing whether such an obstruction exists is NP-complete.

-We consider $n$ points in either $\R$ or $S^1$, which may not necessarily be in generic position.
-We first examine an arbitrary distance sets $\mathcal{P}$.
-We prove that every dense enough graph $(V,\mathcal{P})$ contains a dense globally rigid subgraph.
+Our first result is extremal: every sufficiently dense graph contains a large induced globally rigid subgraph.